ZJTAN97/learning_spring/README.md

 <br>
 <br>

-# Spring ApplicationContext (Spring IoC Container)
+# :snowflake: Spring ApplicationContext (Spring IoC Container) :snowflake:

 -   Represents the IoC (Inversion of Control) container
 -   Spring container is responsible for instantiating, configuring and assembling objects known as beans as well as managing their lifecycle